nmtc-run/nmtc-run.github.io/pages/sandbox.md

 # Details

-**Trail markings:** Follow the hot orange pin flags, with the initials “NMTC” on them.
+**Trail markings:** Follow the hot orange pin flags, with “NMTC” on them.
 If you don’t see one in about 0.1 miles, you are off course!
 Turns are marked with a series of pin flags a short distance (feet) apart on the side to which you’ll be turning.

 **Traffic warning:** Use care on bike paths and roads.
 Runners must yield to traffic when crossing roads!
 A race is just a run; a road crossing is life and death!